BMW 5 Series saloon review

 The 5 Series is a deeply impressive car, especially from the driver’s seat.
 It's hushed inside at speed, its suspension provides a plush yet controlled ride and if you fancy a spirited drive on your favourite B-road, the big saloon manages to feel nimble, composed and rewarding despite its size and weight.
 Few cars on sale offer quite as convincing a breadth of ability.

 There are petrol and diesel engines to choose from – not to mention plug-in electric hybrid and high-performance M models.
-Diesels remain a popular choice and with good reason: the 520d can return up to 57.6mpg in M Sport trim and still boasts a 0-62mph time of 7.2 seconds, making it a tempting choice for high-mileage drivers.
-Choose the 530d xDrive M Sport and average economy drops to around 50mpg, with a 0-62mph time of 5.4 seconds.
+Diesels remain a popular choice and with good reason: the rear-wheel drive 520d can return over 57mpg in M Sport trim and still boasts a 0-62mph time of 7.2 seconds, making it a tempting choice for high-mileage drivers.
+Choose the 530d xDrive M Sport and average economy drops to over 50mpg, with a 0-62mph time of 5.4 seconds.

-The range of petrol options kicks off with the 520i, featuring a 181bhp 2.0-litre that returns up to 44.8mpg and a 0-62mph time of 7.9 seconds.
-The top spec M550i xDrive produces 523bhp thanks to its twin-turbocharged 4.4-litre V8 engine, enough for 0-62mph in 3.8 seconds - it's hard to believe there'll be a faster M5 model too.
-The M550i will barely do above 30mpg, however, so you'll need to bear its higher running costs in mind if you're interested in this version.
+The range of petrol options kicks off with the 520i, featuring a 181bhp 2.0-litre that returns over 44mpg and a 0-62mph time of 7.9 seconds.
+The top spec M550i xDrive produces 523bhp thanks to its twin-turbocharged 4.4-litre V8 engine, enough for 0-62mph in 3.8 seconds - it's hard to believe there’s also a faster M5 Competition model above this.
+The M550i is not for those wanting low running costs, barely managing above 25mpg, however, so you'll need to bear its higher running costs in mind if you're interested in this version.

 Inside, the 5 Series is modern and beautifully made.
 As with the exterior looks, the dashboard is evolutionary rather than revolutionary in its design, but build quality is great.
 You get the latest infotainment and connectivity systems, operated by BMW’s touchscreen-enabled iDrive setup.
 Front and back-seat passengers can all relax in spacious comfort and the 530-litre boot is competitive for this kind of car.